shivaprasad2394/c/skillup_discussion.md

 **ask if you need extra info**

-**Macros**:-A macro is a segment of code which is replaced by the value of macro.
+**Macros**:-A macro is a preprocessor directive ,where a segment of code  is replaced by the value of macro.

 A preprocessor directive.